3 Stocks That Could Make You Rich

 *Stock Advisor returns as of January 4, 2017

-Matthew Frankel owns shares of Berkshire Hathaway (B shares) and Realty Income.
-The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares) and BofI Holding.
+Cory Renauer has no position in any stocks mentioned.
+The Motley Fool owns shares of and recommends Celgene.
+The Motley Fool recommends Celldex Therapeutics and CVS Health.
 The Motley Fool has a disclosure policy.